 As for their dry foods, Nutrience offers several different product lines including grain-free, raw-infused, and indoor formulas.
 They also offer several recipes catered to specific health concerns.

-What Do Customers Think Of Nutrience Cat Food?
+What Do Customers Think of Nutrience Cat Food?

 As a Canadian brand, it’s difficult to find Nutrience in stores in the U.S., let alone customer reviews online.
 We were, however, able to find a few of their products on Amazon and some products had reviews on Canada’s PetSmart website.